0xPellNetwork/go-gin-template/README.md

 ### Adding New Models

-1. Create new model files in `models/`
+1. Create new model files in `pkg/models/`
-2. Add AutoMigrate in `database/database.go`
+2. Add AutoMigrate in `pkg/database/database.go`
-3. Create corresponding Service and Controller
+3. Create corresponding Service and Controller in `pkg/service/` and `pkg/controller/`
-4. Add routes in `router/router.go`
+4. Add routes in `pkg/router/router.go`

 ### Adding Middleware

-Create new middleware in `middleware/`, then use it in routes:
+Create new middleware in `pkg/middleware/`, then use it in routes:

 ```go
 r.Use(middleware.YourCustomMiddleware())